 NHCD regularly examines the loss of existing affordable housing stock in the community.
-NHCD recently joined the newly-created Texas Affordable Housing Preservation Coalition and anticipates being an active participant in this informal group.
+NHCD recently joined the Texas Affordable Housing Preservation Coalition.

-The City will continue to follow recommendations of the most current reports by:
+The City will continue to follow the recommendations of the most current reports by:

-- Developing and sharing data to strengthen intergovernmental coordination, and to increase opportunities for preservation in high opportunity areas - Maximizing the use of partnerships to promote existing programs and services, and to preserve existing affordable housing stock - Exploring educational and outreach initiatives to help ensure low-income residents have reasonable avenues through education to remain in affordable housing - Pursuing new strategies to bring forward alternative resources and incentives, and to increase long-term, permanent affordability

-Developing data regarding the condition of Austin's housing units, including unit counts for subsidized properties
+- Developing and sharing data to strengthen intergovernmental coordination, and increase opportunities for preservation in high opportunity areas (which refer to neighborhoods with access to amenities or community attributes that can increase economic mobility for their residents) - Maximizing the use of partnerships to promote existing programs and services, and preserve existing affordable housing stock - Exploring educational and outreach initiatives to ensure low-income households have reasonable avenues through education to remain in affordable housing - Pursuing new strategies to bring forward alternative resources and incentives, and to increase long-term, permanent affordability - Developing data regarding the condition of Austin's housing units, including unit counts for subsidized properties